athirupathiraja/athirupathiraja/README.md

 Hi!
 I am Athiru and I am computer engineering student in Canada.
 Check out some cool projects on my GitHub!

 #### 👨🏽‍💻 Work Experience:
-- Data Engineer Intern at Investment Management Cooperation of Ontario [May 2023 – Aug 2023]
+- Software Engineer Intern at Investment Management Cooperation of Ontario [May 2023 – Aug 2023]
-- Buisness Systems Analyst Intern at TD Bank [May 2022 - Aug 2022]
+- Software Engineer Intern at TD Bank [May 2022 - Aug 2022]
 - Software Enginner Intern at GAO Tek [Aug 2021 - Dec 2021]
 - Buisness Development Intern at Trivayu Infotech [May 2021 - Jul 2021]